Lehavot Haviva: History

 The kibbutz was established on 20 October 1949 by members of Hashomer Hatzair who had immigrated from Czechoslovakia.
 It was named for Haviva Reik.
-In 1951 it moved three kilometres east to its present location onto land that had belonged to the depopulated Palestinian Arab village of al-Jalama.
+In 1951 it moved three kilometres east to its present location onto the former village lands of the depopulated Palestinian Arab village of al-Jalama.
 Sde Yitzhak was founded on the former site of Lehavot Haviva the following year.